AbhijeetKumarGupta/resume-matcher/README.md

 - **Scalable**: Can handle large volumes of resumes and job postings
 - **Real-time**: Instant matching results as new content is added
 - **User-friendly**: Clean, modern interface with drag-and-drop functionality
+- **No API Key Required for Embeddings**: Embeddings are generated locally using open-source models

 ---